 India is a country full of diversity.
 You can see a vast difference in the food habits of people living in different states of India.
 And almost every state have the food sources to give you a healthy diet.
 There may be differences in their forms and taste.
-For providing all the required nutrients an adequate and well-balanced diet, you need to have the right source of information.
+For providing all the required nutrients an adequate and well-balanced diet, you need to have the right source of information that contains thermogenic compounds.

 Because the poor nutrition and no physical activity can lead to reduced immunity and increased susceptibility to disease.
 A healthy diet consumed throughout the life-course helps in preventing malnutrition in all its forms.